 share?
 How are they contrasted?
 How does the film encourage us to feel about and understand them?

-b) Having noted these, you should come to your interpretation of the film's subject, paying attention to its explicit, implicit, and symptomatic meanings.
+b) Noting these will help you come to your interpretation of the film's subject, paying attention to its explicit, implicit, and symptomatic meanings.
 Your entire paper will revolve around your implicit meaning/thesis, so really spend some time thinking through what you think the film is trying to say--the film's message.
 Then formulate your ideas about this message into a clear thesis: your interpretation of the film condensed into one sentence that argues a definite opinion about the film.
 Note that to say the film is "about" something is not enough for your thesis; that's the starting point.
 Then you must take that noun that you think the film is "about" and argue a point or opinion about it.
 All of your examples from the film in the rest of the paper will then work to illustrate and prove your thesis.
 For help formulating a solid thesis, see Dartmouth College's Developing Your Thesis; and for general advice for academic writing, see the Dartmouth College Writing Guidelines.

 2) Narrative and Narration

 a) Characterize the overall range and depth of

 narration as the film progresses, noting whether the film's narration employs generally restricted or unrestricted

 range, objective or subjective depth.
 Be sure to say why these choices are

 significant for your implicit meaning.
 Also, be sure to note when exceptions to the prevailing modes of narration occur and why they're significant.